thepriyamkalra/TGSuite-v1/README.md

 - Hit the "Deploy to Heroku" button and enter APP ID, API HASH and phone number conntected to your telegram account
 - Enter the session copied while connecting your telegram account
 - Click on the "Deploy" button on the next page
-- After the process is completed, try running .alive on telegram
+- After the process is completed, click on "View app"
+- Now click on the "Resources" tab
+- Then click on the edit/pencil icon
+- Finally toggle the switch and hit confirm
+- Your bot is now up and running!
+- Send .alive in any chat to test it

 #### The Legacy Way